Akshat1345/PaperWeave/README.md

 ```
 1. Process papers on topic
 2. Query: "What challenges remain?"
-3. Query: "What future work is suggested?"
+3. Query: "What future directions are suggested?"
-4. Compile findings
+4. Analyze combined survey
 5. Identify research opportunities
 ```